-Measure (C. h Recommended in: Category (Sub-measures) 2013 CMP 2016 CMP Data Source Corridor Level-of-Service Yes No TDM Volume-to-Ca apacity Ratios Yes Yes TDM Travel Time Yes No INRIX, NPMRDS, Bluetooth, TDM Travel Time Travel Speed Yes No INRIX, NPMRDS, Bluetooth, TDM Average Delay No Yes INRIX, NPMRDS, TDM Travel Time Index No Yes INRIX Intersection LOS No No TDM Number of crashes along a specified corridor Yes No TxDOT CRIS Number of crashes at a particular intersection Yes No TxDOT CRIS Safety Type of crashes along a specified corridor No Yes TxDOT CRIS Type of crashes at a particular intersection No No TxDOT CRIS Number of crashes per million vehicle-miles over a section of roadway No Yes CRIS/TDM Transit ridership Yes No HCTD, NTD Transit Transit capacity along congested corridors No No HCTD Transit availability Yes Yes НСТD Transportation Options/Availability of Alternative Modes Yes No ?
+Measure (Cub magazina) Recommended in: Data Cauna Category (Sub-measures) 2013 CMP 2016 CMP Data Source Corridor Leve l-of-Service Yes No TDM Volume-to-Ca apacity Ratios Yes Yes TDM Travel Time Yes No INRIX, NPMRDS, Bluetooth, TDM Travel Time Travel Speed Yes No INRIX, NPMRDS, Bluetooth, TDM Average Delay No Yes INRIX, NPMRDS, TDM Travel Time Index No Yes INRIX Intersection L OS No No TDM Number of crashes along a specified corridor Yes No TxDOT CRIS Number of crashes at a particular intersection Yes No TxDOT CRIS Safety Type of crashes along a specified corridor No Yes TxDOT CRIS Type of crashes at a particular intersection No No TxDOT CRIS Number of crashes per million vehicle-miles over a section of roadway No Yes CRIS/TDM Transit ridership Yes No HCTD, NTD Transit Transit capacity along congested corridors No No HCTD Transit availability Yes Yes НСТD Transportation Options/Availability of Alternative Modes Yes No 3 ?

-&lt;sup>3 Availability of Alternative Modes was not recommended as a measure in the 2016 CMP Update.
+3 Availability of Alternative Modes was not recommended as a measure in the 2016 CMP Update.
 As KTMPO continues updating its multi-modal plans and inventory of bicycle and pedestrian facilities, future CMP updates could consider incorporating a measure for transportation options.